hannahdesmond/mastery-curriculum/chapter10/README.md

 my_object.say_hi
 ```

-> Again: we're _opening the String class_ to fiddle with the kinds of objects it creates.
-In this case, we're telling the `String` class: "when you create instances, make sure they have this method, too".
+> Again, we're _opening up the String class_ to fiddle with the kinds of objects it can create.
+In this case, we're telling the `String` class: 'when you create instances, make sure they have this method too'.

 - _**Define another method on the string above, called `say_hi_to`.
 It should take one argument, a name.
-It should return "Hi, <name>!"**_
+It should return "Hi, #{name}!"**_

 ## Using object state in methods